ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

+* `bootVolumeTemplate` (object)
+	* description: BootVolumeTemplate are the configurable fields of a BootVolumeTemplate.
+	* properties:
+		* `metadata` (object)
+			* description: ServerSetBootVolumeMetadata are the configurable fields of a ServerSetBootVolumeMetadata.
+			* properties:
+				* `labels` (object)
+				* `name` (string)
+			* required properties:
+				* `name`
+		* `spec` (object)
+			* description: ServerSetBootVolumeSpec are the configurable fields of a ServerSetBootVolumeSpec.
+			* properties:
+				* `image` (string)
+					* description: Image or snapshot ID to be used as template for this volume.
+Make sure the image selected is compatible with the datacenter's location.
+Note: when creating a volume, set image, image alias, or licence type
+				* `selector` (object)
+					* description: A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects.
+					* properties:
+						* `matchExpressions` (array)
+							* description: matchExpressions is a list of label selector requirements.
+The requirements are ANDed.
+							* properties:
+								* `key` (string)
+									* description: key is the label key that the selector applies to.
+								* `operator` (string)
+									* description: operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.
+								* `values` (array)
+									* description: values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.
+							* required properties:
+								* `key`
+								* `operator`
+						* `matchLabels` (object)
+							* description: matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.
+				* `size` (number)
+					* description: The size of the volume in GB.
+				* `type` (string)
+					* possible values: "HDD";"SSD";"SSD Standard";"SSD Premium";"DAS";"ISO"
+				* `updateStrategy` (object)
+					* description: UpdateStrategy is the update strategy for the boot volume.
+					* properties:
+						* `type` (string)
+							* description: UpdateStrategyType is the type of the update strategy for the boot volume.
+							* default: "createBeforeDestroyBootVolume"
+							* possible values: "createAllBeforeDestroy";"createBeforeDestroyBootVolume"
+					* required properties:
+						* `type`
+				* `userData` (string)
+					* description: The cloud-init configuration for the volume as base64 encoded string.
+The property is immutable and is only allowed to be set on creation of a new a volume.
+It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.
+			* required properties:
+				* `size`
+				* `type`
+	* required properties:
+		* `spec`
 * `datacenterConfig` (object)
 	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created.
 	* properties:
 		* `datacenterId` (string)
 			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
 It needs to be provided via directly or via reference.
 			* format: uuid
 		* `datacenterIdRef` (object)
 			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.